uss2021/uss2021.github.io/_pages/schedule.md

 ---
 Stay tuned for the upcoming details of the program!
 We are working on a outstanding and diverse program on AI for Good research!

+## Virtual series

-The times are Eastern Daylight Time (Quebec local time, UTC-4).
+The times are given in Universal Coordinated Time (UTC).
 Click on the times to check your local time.

-## Virtual series

-{% include table-schedule.html date="20221103" people="Speaker(s)" %}
+{% include table-schedule-virtual.html %}

 ## In-person conference

+The times are given in the local Montreal time (Eastern Daylight Time).

 {% include table-schedule.html date="20221208" people="Speaker(s)" %}